 - Any-The IOLAN will try a TLSv1 connection first.
 If that fails, it will try an SSLv3 connection.
-If that fails, it will try an SSLv2 connection.

-- TLSv1-The connection will use only TLSv1.

-- SSLv3-The connection will use only SSLv3.
+If that fails, it will try an SSLv2 connection. - SSLv3-The connection will use only SSLv3. - TLSv1-The connection will use only TLSv1. - TLSv1.1-The connection will use only TLSv1.1. - TLSv1.2-The connection will use only TLSv1.2.